The Complete Guide to Android Parental Controls

 Mobicip is a really strong filter and has a whole suite of controls that mirror Family Link.
 Some parents like having all devices using the same service, so in a mixed Apple, Android, Chromebook family, then Mobicip might work.
 It’s very reasonably priced ($49.99/year for the whole family and it’s our overall #1 parental control solution on iPhones, too).

-Bark is another tool that can be connected to a kid’s email account and other parts of the device in order to identify troubling words and phrases.
+Bark is another tool that can be connected to a kid’s social media, email account and other parts of the device in order to identify troubling words and phrases.
 The service successfully identifies instances of self-harm, violence, explicit conduct -> it’s awesome.
 PYE has over a 1,000 families using Bark right now and it’s reasonably priced ($99/year for the whole family).

 For teens (14+), you might want to graduate from Family Link to something more mature like Covenant Eyes, which uses the power of Accountability to change lives.